 There are many ways you can pick bed bugs up or have them brought into your home by others.
 It is extremely difficult to prevent bed bug infestations.
-At the first sign of bed bugs, reach out to Native Pest Management for industry-leading pest control service.
+At the first sign of bed bugs, reach out to Native Pest Management for industry-leading pest control services in West Palm Beach.
 A fast response is the best response.

 We can help you quickly resolve your infestation, and reduce the risk of these bugs spreading from you to someone else, and potentially spreading back to you after treatment.
-Get immediate assistance by contacting us today.
+Get immediate home pest control and commercial exterminator services in West Palm Beach by contacting us today.